Student accommodation in Coventry

 Frequently asked questions about student accommodation in Coventry

-How do I apply for student housing on Student.com?
+How do I apply for student housing in Coventry on Student.com?

 It’s easy and free!

-Use our intuitive search filters and mapping feature to find and locate your preferred student residence in Coventry.
+Use our intuitive search filters and mapping feature to find your ideal student residence in Coventry.
 Then click on ‘View rooms’ to go to that property’s property page.

 What are the different room types you list?

-We list three different room types in our student residences.
+We currently list two different room types in our student residences.

 Private Rooms - You get a private bedroom and depending on the property, possibly a private bathroom.
 Kitchen and communal areas are shared with tenants from other rooms.

-Entire Place - You’ll have the luxury of having the entire property, including your own bedroom, bathroom and kitchenette just for yourself.
+Entire Place - You’ll have the luxury of having the entire property, including your own bedroom, bathroom and kitchenette all for you.
 A fully self-contained studio property, this is the perfect option if you love to have some personal space just for yourself.